 Add the egg replacer mix and stir to combine.

-Finally, add the baking powder and ensure the mix is nicely mixed but do not beat the batter.
+Finally, add the baking powder, ensure you mix it well.
+Do not beat the batter.

 Pour this into a lined 8 x 8-inch-square baking pan.
 Bake 30 to 35 minutes.